Mortgage Basics #Home Buying #Real Estate

 Duplex, Triplex, Fourplex

-A plex property is a building containing two, three, or four homes, each with its own separate entrance.
+A plex property is a building containing two, three, or four homes, each with a separate entrance.
 The homes may have multiple floors.
 One or many owners can own these buildings and choose to occupy or rent out their homes.
 Plex properties are becoming rarer as new builds in the country.

 Benchmark Home Prices in Canada